BoboTiG/trafic/README.md

-# trafic
+# Trafic

-Desktop application.
+A Python desktop application that displays a systray icon with a counter about data metrics from all network adaptators.

-Retrieve data metrics from all network adaptator.
+The script will log received and sent bytes into `~/trafic/statistics.log`.